 1. Deep Soaking Tub

-Traditional Japanese bathing made from fragrant cypress (hinoki) trees is known for their natural anti-bacterial properties and resistance to mould and insects.
+Traditional Japanese bathing made from fragrant cypress (hinoki) trees is known for its natural anti-bacterial properties and resistance to mould and insects.
 Another good choice would be cedar, which has similar qualities and a pleasant smell.
-You can opt to build an in-built seat inside the tub where one would sit as they soaked.
+You can opt to build an in-built seat in the tub where one would sit while soaking.

 Fun fact: Do you know that Ikeda Spa is the only spa in Singapore with the Hinoki Onsen Bath?